maor-klir/homelab-k8s-cluster-2/README.md

 # 🏡☸️ homelab-k8s-cluster-2

-My second homelab Kubernetes cluster implemented through [GitOps principles](https://opengitops.dev/) and powered by Talos Linux and Argo CD.
+This GitHub repository contains all the documentation and configuration of my second self-hosted homelab Kubernetes environment implemented through [GitOps principles](https://opengitops.dev/) and powered by Talos Linux, Argo CD, and Cilium.

 ## 📖 Introduction

-This Kubernetes cluster was concieved first and foremost for learning purposes.
+This Kubernetes environment was first and foremost concieved for learning purposes.

-My main goal is to learn how to deploy and implement each tooling i.e. technology mentioned following industry's best-practices regarding networking, identity, security, and scalability.
+My main goal is to learn how to deploy and implement each tooling i.e. technology mentioned following industry's best practices regarding networking, identity, security, and scalability.

 Secondly, I plan to self-host some applications for personal usage.